-I designed this interactive ‘microsite’ for the Last Heavy Autumn/Winter 2018 lookbook as a personal project, combining my interests in fashion and internet art.
+I designed the Last Heavy fashion microsite for the Autumn/Winter 2018 lookbook.
+It began as a personal project, combining my interests in fashion and internet art.
 As a model for the lookbook, I found myself extremely inspired by the carefully curated and meticulously detailed aesthetic that designer & art director, Caesy Oney, cultivated.

 The official website for the Last Heavy fashion collection has many great design elements; the unique typeface and scrolling marquee text is an intriguing and novel element not often utilized in contemporary web design.
 Similarly, the urban/hip-hop inspired pieces are daringly juxtaposed against the rugged and rural wilderness environment, yet this contrast successfully highlights the bold design of the garments.